JuliaDynamics/DynamicalSystems.jl/docs/src/rqa/networks.md

 network = SimpleGraph(R)
 ```

-The package [GraphPlot](https://github.com/JuliaGraphs/GraphPlot.jl) provides tools for the visualization of such graphs: the following plot displays the links between the nodes of the network, which are positioned in the corresponding X-Y coordinates of the original time series for clarity:
+There are various [plotting tools](https://juliagraphs.org/LightGraphs.jl/stable/plotting/) that can be used to visualize such graphs.
+For instance, the following plot made with the package [GraphPlot](https://github.com/JuliaGraphs/GraphPlot.jl) displays the links between the nodes of the network, which are positioned in the corresponding X-Y coordinates of the original time series for clarity:

 ```julia
 using GraphPlot